-HCBS providers are responsible for ensuring that their employees have complied with all the necessary background check requirements as outlined below prior to delivering services (and prior to meeting alone with the HCBS participant.
-HCBS providers must have policies and procedures in place that outline the background check requirements, including all the necessary steps for compliance, including training and documentation, as required.
+Health Homes are responsible for ensuring that the CMAs they subcontract with have complied with all of the necessary background check requirements as outlined below.
+Health Homes must have policies and procedures in place that outline the background check requirements, including all of the necessary steps for compliance, including training and documentation, as required.

-In addition, HCBS providers and their applicable agency employees are required to be mandated reporters of child abuse and maltreatment, per NYS Social Services Law 413.
+In addition, Health Home Care Managers and other applicable Health Home employees and their applicable agency employees are required to be mandated reporters of child abuse and maltreatment, per NYS Social Services Law 413.